History of Zimbabwe: Prehistory

-By 150,000 BC, Homo sapiens had migrated to the region now known as Zimbabwe from East Africa.
+By 150,000 BC, Homo sapiens had migrated to the region now known as Zimbabwe from East Africa (South of the Zambezi River).
 Prior to the arrival of Bantu speakers in present-day Zimbabwe the region was populated by ancestors of the San people.
 The first Bantu-speaking farmers arrived during the Bantu expansion around 2000 years ago.

 These Bantu speakers were the makers of early Iron Age pottery belonging to the Silver Leaves or Matola tradition, of the third to fifth centuries A.D., found in southeast Zimbabwe.
 This tradition was part of the eastern stream of Bantu expansion (sometimes called Kwale) which originated west of the Great Lakes, spreading to the coastal regions of southeastern Kenya and north eastern Tanzania, and then southwards to Mozambique, south eastern Zimbabwe and Natal.
 More substantial in numbers in Zimbabwe were the makers of the Ziwa and Gokomere ceramic wares, of the fourth century A.D.
 Their early Iron Age ceramic tradition belonged to the highlands facies of the eastern stream, which moved inland to Malawi and Zimbabwe.
 Imports of beads have been found at Gokomere and Ziwa sites, possibly in return for gold exported to the coast.

 A later phase of the Gokomere culture was the Zhizo in southern Zimbabwe.
 Zhizo communities settled in the Shashe-Limpopo area in the tenth century.
 Their capital there was Schroda (just across the Limpopo River from Zimbabwe).
 Many fragments of ceramic figurines have been recovered from there, including figures of animals and birds, and also fertility dolls.
 The inhabitants produced ivory bracelets and other ivory goods.
 Imported beads found there and at other Zhizo sites, are evidence of trade, probably of ivory and skins, with traders on the Indian Ocean coast.